hplt-project/hplt-e/README.md

 To compute the **multilingual score**, we utilize several approaches:

 1. **Average normalized score**: We average min-max normalized language scores.
-2. **Average rank**: we rank the final checkpoints' language scores across all corpora configurations and average their ranks.
+2. **Average rank**: We rank the final checkpoints' language scores across all corpora configurations and average their ranks.
-3. **Borda count**: first, we rank the final checkpoints for each language; second, we apply the Borda count on the language-wise rankings to compute the final ranking.
+3. **Borda count**: First, we rank the final checkpoints for each language; second, we apply the Borda count on the language-wise rankings to compute the final ranking.
 We utilize the [Vote'n'Rank](https://aclanthology.org/2023.eacl-main.48/) framework.

 </details>